 How do we know teams are using numbers like ours?

-We don’t for sure, but we have enough evidence to suggest they’re using a similar model.
+We don’t.
+Front offices have invested in valuation departments and sophisticated analytical engines much bigger than ours.
+But we think we’re on the right track.
+We have enough evidence to suggest they’re using models.
 Even super agent Scott Boras acknowledged it, in an April 2019 story in The Athletic by Ken Rosenthal (by way of criticism of it):

 To hear Boras tell it, the problem is not his negotiating style, but the way that clubs use analytics to value players, often landing at similar dollar amounts in their appraisals.

 “These markets are very different because we have got a dynamic where the valuation component is common to all teams by design,” Boras says.